Field Notes

 Cover to my MFA Thesis document, “Something Wrong About the Mouth,” about the shortcomings of portraiture.
 May 2025

 Over the last year, since graduating from my MFA program, I've wondered whether my interests as an artist—my preoccupations and obsessions—had changed.
-Or have changed.

 Thirteen months ago, I was making a performance and audio portrait piece built around the idea that the stories from my life were the only way to see the real me.